-With no shortage of churches, Karlskirche Vienna – aka Church St. Charles Borromeo – ranks top in Austria’s capital.
-Not just because of its lavish baroque interiors, but for two other reasons: First, Mozart’s requiem and Vivaldi’s Four Seasons regularly enchant local angels, saints and visitors with live sounds.
-And second, because Karlskirche is Vienna’s only church with a stunning panorama lift, allowing eye-to-eye encounters with the dome’s ravishing baroque frescoes.
+With no shortage of churches, Karlskirche Church Vienna - aka Church St. Charles Borromeo - ranks top in Austria's capital.
+Not just because of its lavish baroque interiors, but for two other reasons: First, Mozart's requiem and Vivaldi's Four Seasons regularly enchant local angels, saints and visitors with live sounds.
+And second, because Karlskirche is Vienna's only church with a stunning panorama lift, allowing eye-to-eye encounters with the dome's ravishing baroque frescoes.

-Where Is Karlskirche?
+Where Is Karlskirche Church?

 Sitting in the triangle between Belvedere Palace, Naschmarkt and the Vienna State Opera, St. Charles Borromeo overlooks a circular water pool in the east of Resselpark, just next to Wien Museum.
 From the park you can access the various metro lines of Karlsplatz, and Ringstrasse boulevard is a few minutes walk from there.

-Karlskirche Inside
+Karlskirche Church Vienna Inside

 When Emperor Charles VI, Empress Maria Theresa's father, vowed to build a church to thank Saint Charles Borromeo for rescuing Vienna from the pestilence in 1716, he knew how to impress.
 Looking quite Roman-Greek antique from the outside, the inside exploits the era's rich baroque opulence.
 Most strikingly, the seemingly circular cupola adopts an elliptic shape from the inside.
 Although only 40 meters long, the church feels much larger, thanks to the 70 meter high cupola.